-Desert-Inspired Design Tips, by Laurel & Wolf
+Desert-Inspired Design Tips, With Laurel & Wolf

 Simplicity in nature and design is the hallmark of desert modernism.
 A look once reserved for second homes in Palm Springs – or for artists seeking earthen inspiration – desert style is…so hot right now.
-Have you seen our Showroom Store?
+Have you seen our showroom store?

 You don’t have to pack your bags for the Sonoran or go on a shopping spree to get a desert-inspired look.
 We turned to our friends at Laurel & Wolf, the online interior design marketplace, for a few easy – and affordable – ways to evoke Southwestern feels.
 Paired with visuals from the home of designer Chy Parker, these tips will make your space as cool as desert nights.

 Desert-inspired design is to meant to make your natural surroundings the focal point.
 All white walls provide a neutral backdrop and highlight sunshine (or create light in a home that doesn’t receive much naturally).